shauntiwari/odin-recipes/README.md

-this is the new Recipes project in TOP Foundations course
+This is the readme for the new Recipes project in TOP Foundations course.